The human body is home to trillions of microorganisms – bacteria, archaea, fungi, and viruses.

 The number of these microbial cells is about ten times more than the cells that make up our entire body.
 Moreover, the genes that these microorganisms carry are 150 times more than humans.

-These microorganisms inhabit all healthy people’s skin, mucous, and gut membranes and form their “microbiota”.
-This microbial micro-ecosystem inside our body, called microbiota, may weigh as much as 2.5 kg.
+These microorganisms inhabit all healthy people’s skin, mucous, and gut membranes and form their microbiota.
+The entire microbial micro-ecosystem inside our body, called the microbiome, may weigh as much as 2.5 kg.

 While microbiota is the community of microorganisms found in our bodies, the microbiome not only refers to the microorganisms but also encompasses their entire dynamic and interactive micro-ecosystem.